cynne844/sql-tableau-shelter-adoptions/README.md

 # sql-tableau-shelter-adoptions
-Used BigQuery SQL for data cleaning and analysis to optimize shelter operations and improve animal adoption rates, visualized in Tableau.
+Used **BigQuery SQL** for data cleaning and analysis to optimize shelter operations and improve animal adoption rates, visualized in **Tableau**.

-## 📊 Visualization Snapshots
+## Visualization Images

 Here are static previews of the three dashboards in this project.
 Click the live link above to interact with the full visualization.